-K.C. was initially diagnosed with stage 3b NSC lung cancer in February 2015.
+K.C. was initially diagnosed with stage 3 non-small cell lung cancer in February 2015.
 After receiving chemotherapy and radiation, her healthcare team was not optimistic—her cancer had spread to her lymph nodes and progressed to stage 4.
-K.C. sought a second opinion in Houston and began treatment of nivolumab.
+K.C. sought a second opinion in Houston and began treatment of nivolumab (Opdivo®), a PD-1 checkpoint inhibitor.
 She responded to the immunotherapy immediately.
-She completed treatment in September 2016, and today she remains disease free.
+She completed treatment in September 2016 and today remains disease-free.
 K.C. continues to work full-time and experiences new adventures with her husband and two daughters.

-I was experiencing facial swelling and fatigue which I contributed this to allergies.
-I was taken to the emergency room for shortness of breath and the CT scan revealed a large mass in the center of my chest.
-The oncologist on call that evening only gave me 30 to 90 days to live due to the position of the mass.
-I told him He didn't know me or my God and that he was mistaken.
-I began emergency radiation treatment 3 days later.
+I was experiencing facial swelling and fatigue that I attributed to allergies.
+I was taken to the emergency room for shortness of breath and a CT scan revealed a large mass in the center of my chest.
+The oncologist on call that evening gave me only 30 to 90 days to live due to the position of the mass.
+I told him that he didn't know me or my God and that he was mistaken.
+I began emergency radiation treatment three days later.

 I am a private person.
-When first diagnosed I told few people about my illness.
-I did not want any negativity.
-An advanced stage lung cancer diagnosis several years ago was usually terminal.
-I knew my case was inoperable, and the statistics were not good but I knew I would survive.
-I didn't want to hear anyone's lung cancer experience that was not positive.
+When I was first diagnosed with cancer, I told few people about my illness.
+I did not want to hear any negativity.
+An advanced stage lung cancer diagnosis in 2015 was usually considered terminal.
+I knew my case was inoperable, and the statistics were not good, but I knew I would survive.
+I didn't want to hear anyone's lung cancer experience that was not hopeful.

 I am grateful to be a patient who responded to immunotherapy.
-My hope is that one day immunotherapy will be the only treatment needed for a cancer diagnosis.
-Thankfully, Immunotherapy made lung cancer a mere chapter in my life story.
+My hope is that one day immunotherapy will be the only treatment needed for cancer.
+Thankfully, immunotherapy made lung cancer a mere chapter in my life story.